Alpins method: Basics

-The Alpins Method determines a treatment path and defined astigmatic target that in many instances is not zero, although prior to the Alpins Method zero had been a nearly unanimous, but unachievable, preference.
+The Alpins Method determines a treatment path and defined an astigmatic target that in many instances is not zero, although prior to the Alpins Method zero had been a nearly unanimous, but unachievable, preference.

 Golf analogy

 The Alpins Method of astigmatism analysis has many parallels to the game of golf.
 A golf putt is a vector, possessing magnitude (length) and axis (direction).
-The intended putt (the path from the ball to the hole) corresponds to Alpins' target induced astigmatism vector (TIA), which is the astigmatic change (by magnitude and axis) the surgeon intends to induce in order to correct the patient's pre-existing astigmatism to the derived or calculated target.
-The actual putt (the path the ball follows when hit) corresponds to Alpins' surgical induced astigmatism vector (SIA), which is the amount and axis of astigmatic change the surgeon actually induces.
-If the golfer misses the cup, the difference vector (DV) corresponds to the second putt—that is, a putt (by magnitude and axis) that would allow the golfer to hit the cup (the surgeon to completely correct) on a second attempt.
+The intended putt (the path from the ball to the hole) corresponds to Alpins' target-induced astigmatism vector (TIA), which is the astigmatic change (by magnitude and axis) the surgeon intends to induce to correct the patient's pre-existing astigmatism to the derived or calculated target.
+The actual putt (the path the ball follows when hit) corresponds to Alpins' surgical-induced astigmatism vector (SIA), which is the amount and axis of astigmatic change the surgeon induces.
+If the golfer misses the cup, the difference vector (DV) corresponds to the second putt—that is, a putt (by magnitude and axis) that would allow the golfer to hit the cup (the surgeon to completely correct it) on a second attempt.

 Indices generated

 The diagram superimposed on the golf putt image corresponds to a double-angle vector diagram (DAVD), which allows calculations using rectangular (Cartesian) coordinates.
 Vectors can only be calculated; they cannot be measured like astigmatism.
 Line 1 in the diagram represents a patient's preoperative astigmatism by magnitude (length of the line) and axis (which in a DAVD is twice the patient's measured axis of preoperative astigmatism).
 Line 2 represents the target astigmatism—that is, the magnitude and axis of the correction the surgeon would like to achieve.
-Line 3 represents the achieved astigmatism—that is, the magnitude and axis of the postoperative astigmatism.
+Line 3 represents the achieved astigmatism—that is, the magnitude and axis of postoperative astigmatism.

 The TIA, SIA, and DV and their various relationships generate the following indices, which comprise the essence of the Alpins Method: